 Required (Mayo’s GRE Code: 5784).

 Applicants with academic transcripts from outside of the United States must have their educational transcripts translated (if not already in English) and evaluated for U.S. equivalency by an accredited credential evaluation service company prior to submission.
 The applicant pays for the translation and evaluation services.

 Please contact the program director before proceeding with the application process.

 May be required to take the TOEFL.

-CRNA Educational Requirements – no fewer than 30 prerequisite basic- or advanced-science semester credits.
+CRNA Educational Requirements – no fewer than 30 prerequisites basic- or advanced-science semester credits.

 - Chemistry (organic preferred but not required)